Photograph: Mark Milligan/Flickr

 Chill factor 💀💀💀💀

 You know that moment when you’re on the Eurostar, and it suddenly dawns on you that you’re sitting 380ft below sea level?
 Imagine that, but you’re strolling on foot through a long cast iron tunnel beneath the Thames.
 Enter the green dome by the Cutty Sark and you’ll find yourself in its dimly lit passage, accompanied only by the echoing footsteps of the walkers chasing your path and the drip-drip-drip of the leaky roof.
-Make it through that menacing shaft, and you’ll reach the pretty Island Gardens on the opposite side of the river.
+Brave the long passage and you’ll be rewarded when you reach the other side, with the gorgeous, eerie atmosphere-free Island Gardens waiting for you on the opposite side of the river.

 Advertising